-A new round of price rises was first mooted last week, as a high gas demand for heating, coupled with a series disruptions to supply, meant National Grid had to issue a rare ‘gas deficit warning’ to urgently call for more supplies and ask industry to volunteer to use less.
+A new round of price rises was first mooted at the end of February, as a high gas demand for heating, coupled with a series disruptions to supply, meant National Grid had to issue a rare ‘gas deficit warning’ to urgently call for more supplies and ask industry to volunteer to use less.

 This shortage in supply also brought with it the possibility that National Grid might even have to impose a compulsorily cut off of industrial users’ gas supplies, to help to preserve provisions for households.

-It’s a situation that has seen wholesale gas prices peak at four times their usual level, surging as high as 225p per therm last week, compared with an average of 56p per therm throughout February.
+It’s a situation that has seen wholesale gas prices peak at four times their usual level, surging as high as 225p per therm at the beginning of March, compared with an average of 56p per therm throughout February.
 And because much of the UK’s electricity supply is generated by gas-fired power plants, there’s also been a surge in wholesale electricity prices.

-Suppliers are now under pressure to increase prices for consumers to help mitigate for this increase in wholesale costs – another blow for even more UK households, just weeks after Ofgem announced five million vulnerable households are to be hit with a 5.5% price hike on their annual energy bills.
+Suppliers are now under pressure to increase prices for consumers to help mitigate for this increase in wholesale costs, and this was one of the reasons given by British Gas, which was quick to point out Ofgem recently did the same when it announced five million vulnerable households would face a 5.5% price hike on their annual energy bills.

-When one energy supplier increases prices, the others usually follow suit shortly after, so don’t be surprised to see some of the bigger energy companies putting up their prices during the coming months, mirroring the wave of price hikes imposed around this time last year.
+Don’t be surprised to see more suppliers putting up their prices during the coming months, mirroring the wave of price hikes imposed around this time last year.

 Although the old saying goes that death and taxes are the only certainty in life, we may as well add energy price rises to the list, as prices go up without fail, year-on-year (admittedly, this would make the trope a lot less catchy, but still…)